henrymanley/population_predictions_1960s/README.md

-# Population Predictions for the 1960s (county-age-year)
+# Population predictions for the 1960s by county-age-year

 **Data Appendix for Kose, Manley, Miller (forthcoming):** _Backcasting Population Data for Children in the 1960s with Supervised Learning_
 ---

 ## Background
-There are no publicly available population counts -- by county, age, and year -- for the years 1961-1968.

-Before the Survey of Epidemiological End Results (SEER) posted their first intercensal tabulation in 1969, the only measure of population counts available was the decadal Census.
-Yet, researchers oftem  study programs that were administered in the 1960s and scale exposure (e.g., funding) based on the presumed treatment population.
-One such example from the economics literature are Head Start roll-out studies
+Before the Survey of Epidemiological End Results (SEER) posted their first intercensal tabulation in 1969, the only available measure of population counts $-$ by county, age, and year $-$ was from the decadal Census.
+Consequently, there are no publicly available population counts for the years 1961-1968.
+Kose, Manley, Miller (forthcoming) documents this occurence and puts forth a neural network model that predicts population counts for ages 1-20 in the years 1961-1968.
+Their predictions draw from a collection of over 200 predictive features and outperform a linear interpolation benchmark by 57\%.

-In Kose, Manley, Miller (forthcoming), we use a neural network to _predict_ population counts by county, age, and year in the 1960s.
-Our model combines over 200 demographic features to generate predictions for 1-20 year-olds in the years 1961-1968.

 ## Data provided in this repository
+This repository contains one CSV file: `kose_manley_miller_population_predictions.csv`.
+This file contains five variables:
+- `superfips`: county identifier
+- `age`: age (integer: 0-20).
+- `year`:
+- `truth`:
+- `li`:
+- `yhat`: